solita/solita.github.com/_posts/2018-06-12-making-cloudformation-awesome.md

 You have pretty much two choices:

-1. Don't update stacks automatically, but instead make a [CloudFormation change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html), which gives you a good listing, what CloudFormation will actually do.
+1. Don't update stacks automatically, but instead make a [CloudFormation change set](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html), which gives you a good listing of what CloudFormation will actually do during update.
 2. Use [CloudFormation stack policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/protect-stack-resources.html) to protect the resources from accidental deletion.

 When making changes to CloudFormation stacks you should always browse through the documentation and see if your modification requires a REPLACE operation for your resource.
 If it does require replacement, analyse what will happen to all the dependent resources.